-Down Imaging[TM] uses unique sonar technology to provide information about produce the detailed sonar data that you see on the display.
-Down Imaging[TM] and bottom contour, including the following items:
+Down Imaging[TM] uses unique sonar technology to provide information about the area directly below your boat.
+The razor-thin, high- definition profiling beams produce the detailed sonar data that you see on the display.
+Down Imaging[TM] reveals a variety of recognizable features so that you can interpret the structure and bottom contour, including the following items: